zmcddn/coding-interview-guide/README.md

     - [How to sell yourself in interviews — Interview Genie](https://interviewgenie.com/blog-1/2018/6/6/how-to-sell-yourself-in-interviews)
     - [How to answer interview questions about the Amazon leadership principle “Frugality” — Interview Genie](https://interviewgenie.com/blog-1/2019/4/9/how-to-answer-amazon-frugality-interview-questions)

-- At last, one thing to note is that during your daily work, make notes on the achievements you had.
+- **One more thing**.
+During your daily work, make notes on the achievements you had.
 Especially write down the details in the STAR format as mentioned above, but make sure you don't leak any sensitive data!

 ### Chapter 9: Offer Negotiation